 MEET MICHAEL

 Michael Smith was raised by working-class parents who instilled in him the value of hard work and the importance of a good education.
-Like so many families, Michael's family experienced both good times and hard times.
+These values started with my great-grandfather, who served as mayor of Olyphant, PA over a century ago.
+Like many families, Michael's family experienced both good times and hard times.
 At the height of the global recession in the late 2000s, Michael's parents suffered bouts of unemployment, putting strain on the family’s finances in the face of skyrocketing tuition costs - a painful situation that too many families still face today.

 After working remotely for much of the pandemic, Michael founded a nonprofit promoting clean energy infrastructure across New Castle County called Powering Our Future.
-Under his leadership, the nonprofit has given out over 500 electric leaf blowers, 2,000 high efficiency LED light bulbs and dozens of electrification rebates.
-He has also helped install several air quality monitors and electric vehicle charging stations at senior centers, parks, and apartment complexes across New Castle County.
+Under his leadership, the nonprofit distributed over 500 electric leaf blowers, 2,000 high-efficiency LED light bulbs and dozens of electrification rebates.
+He also helped install several air quality monitors and electric vehicle charging stations at senior centers, parks, and apartment complexes across New Castle County.

-While managing the nonprofit, Michael also worked in Dover as a legislative aide, collaborating with state representatives to improve life for Delaware residents and learning the ins and outs of constituent services.
+While managing the nonprofit, Michael also worked in the Delaware House Democratic Caucus in Dover, collaborating with state representatives to improve life for Delaware residents and learning the ins and outs of constituent services.
 While working in Dover, Michael assisted countless families in navigating a bureaucratic web of agencies and departments, addressing issues from clearing fallen branches after a storm to aiding folks in collecting Social Security survivor benefits.
 He also created online tools to model changes in revenue and finance policy.

-After working in the Delaware House of Representatives as a legislative aide, Michael ran to be a representative himself, campaigning on a platform of bringing down the cost of living, reducing environmental pollution, and reimagining our state’s infrastructure.
-During the campaign, he substitute taught one of his favorite subjects: math.
+After working in the Delaware House of Representatives, Michael ran to be a representative himself, campaigning on a platform of bringing down the cost of living, reducing environmental pollution, and reimagining our state’s infrastructure.
+During the campaign, Michael substitute taught one of his favorite subjects: math.
 Michael narrowly lost his race by 30 votes.
-Undeterred, he moved back into economic and financial research, currently working as an analyst tackling complex problems for a diverse range of clients.
+Undeterred, he moved back into economic and financial research, serving as an experienced analyst at Cornerstone Research, which recently ranked #2 in the world for economic consulting.

 Over the years, Michael has served in numerous volunteer roles: